 There is no question that SAP likes to sell software.
 However, again, SAP sells very little IoT software.
 And still, Fortune is not pointing this out.
-SAP has a lot of money, and with this money, they can influence or pay Fortune to write articles like this that draw attention away from companies that do focus on IoT and do get revenues from it.
+SAP has a lot of money, and with this money, they can influence or pay Fortune to write articles like this that draw attention away from companies that focus on IoT and get revenues from it.

 HANA as the Basis for IoT?